 Andy lives in Connecticut but was born in Brattleboro and grew up in southern Vermont and New Hampshire.
 He started hiking the Long Trail over 50 years ago with the Boy Scouts and some of his favorite childhood memories are from backpacking to and swimming in Stratton Pond.
-Now that he is retired from a career in financial services and management consulting, Andy plans to complete his first LT thru-hike in September 2021.
+Andy retired from a career in financial services and management consulting in 2020 and completed his first LT end-to-end hike in September 2021.

 He enjoys snowshoeing and winter backpacking and loves introducing young people to the Long Trail.
 His oldest son, two grandsons, and several nephews have braved the elements on LT winter trips with him.
 He is grateful the Long Trail existed when he was growing up and hopes to help ensure the trail is protected and accessible for future generations.